 Our eyes are incredibly vulnerable and sensitive.
 If you’ve ever had the misfortune of getting dust or sand in your eyes (which everyone is likely to have experienced at least once), then you know the irritation and discomfort involved.
 Though pollution is a little sneakier than dust and sand, it can have an equal or worse effect on our eyes in the long run.

-A study done in Paris in 2003 found a strong link between urban pollution and a spike in ophthalmological emergencies in the area.
-Though fewer studies have been done in other parts of the world, reports from Beijing, China and the India Times seem to suggest that vision health is being affected by smog and other forms of air pollution.
+A study in the Ophthalmology Journal in 2018 found a strong link between urban pollution and ophthalmological emergencies; substances in the air can cause tears and irritation in the eyes’ surface.
+Though fewer studies have been done around the world, reports from Beijing, China and the India Times seem to suggest that vision health is being affected by smog and other forms of air pollution.

 Dry Eye Syndrome and Pollution

 The most frequently reported vision problem that is most probably linked to air pollution is dry eyes.
 This is especially common in places like Beijing, where air pollution is found in the form of smog (a combination of smoke and fog).
 Fog may be harmless enough, but smoke can be incredibly harmful to the eyes.

 Though an exact cause as to why pollution causes dry eyes has yet to be found, researchers suggest that it may have to do with the lack of humidity in highly polluted areas.
 Areas with higher humidity are less likely to suffer from pollution-related dry eyes.